Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: Abstract

 \section{Abstract}

-We continue our studies on non-terminating hypergeometric summations with one free parameter, where the concepts of duality and reciprocity play pivotal roles in this article.
-They are used not only to extend the previously obtained results to a larger region but also to strengthen the results substantially, regarding arithmetic constraints for a given hypergeometric sum to admit a gamma product formula (GPF).
-Among other things we are able to settle the rationality and finiteness conjectures posed in the previous paper.
+Following a previous article we continue our study on non-terminating hypergeometric series with one free parameter, which aims to find arithmetical constraints for a given hypergeometric series to admit a gamma product formula.
+In this article we exploit the concepts of duality and reciprocity not only to extend already obtained results to a larger region but also to strengthen themselves substantially.
+Among other things we are able to settle the rationality and finiteness conjectures posed in the previous article.